 Even I have owned Canon 5D Mark III for 7 years, I used it only for photos 99.9% of time.
 I didn’t like the fact I had to manually adjust focus during video shooting if my subject moved.
 Talking about babies, they moved everywhere, all the time.
 Not being able to automatically trace them in focus meant no videos.

 Sony A7III totally changed my video experience.
-With my aperture set at f1.8 most of the time, it is exhilarating to see how smooth and responsive the camera focuses on moving subject at different depth of field.
+With my aperture set at f1.8 most of the time, it is exhilarating to see how smooth and responsive the camera focuses on moving subject at different depth of field, automatically.

-After my Europe trip last summer mostly shot on iPhone and Canon G7XII, I knew if I had to create something cinematic, I had to use Sony A7III.
+After my Europe trip last summer mostly shot on iPhone and Canon G7XII for the video part, I knew if I had to create something cinematic, I had to use Sony A7III.
 Because of the camera’s video autofocus capability, shooting videos on an DSLR wasn’t that intimidating to me anymore.

 Sony A7III plus Sony Zeiss 55mm f/1.8 lens